The Poo Doctor: This Cheap Spice Fixes A Damaged Gut!

 TL;DR

-• Chronic inflammation is primarily driven by gut health and microbiome imbalance rather than genetics alone
+- Chronic inflammation is primarily driven by gut health rather than genetics alone, and can affect both thin and overweight individuals

-• Leaky gut triggers immune dysfunction, bloating, and systemic inflammation that contributes to cancer risk and neurological diseases
+- Leaky gut triggers immune dysfunction, bloating, and increases risk for cancer and neurodegenerative diseases like Parkinson's

-• Many people misattribute their symptoms to gluten intolerance when the real issue is poor fiber intake or food processing methods
+- Many people blame gluten for digestive issues when the real problem is poor gut health or food processing methods rather than gluten itself

 Episode Recap